open-cartography/.github/visual-semantics/papercall.md

     - Visualization Libraries Uncovered:  D3, Cytoscape, etc.
     - The Open Source Dilemma with AGPL Turns: Grafana, Jaeger, Kiali , Perses, Coredash, etc.
     - Navigating a Personal Journey of Visual Prototyping:
+        - Extracting Sequence Diagrams from Traces
-        -Converting Metrics to Topology and Encountering Boundaries
+        - Converting Metrics to Topology and Encountering Boundaries
         - Innovating Tracing Presentation: Adopting the Transit-Map Metaphor, Concentrating on Path-Centric Representation, and Incorporating Time into Visuals (UCM), and more.
-        - the Need for 3D Visualizations and its Implications
+        - The Need for 3D Visualizations and its Implications
     - Elevating Relationships to First-Class Citizen Status:
         - Extracting and Archiving Topologies
         - Viewing Topology as a Signal